anvilistas/anvil-extras/docs/guides/modules/non_blocking.rst

 Call a server function
 **********************

-After making updates on the client, call a server function to update the database.
+After updating the client, call a server function to update the database.
-In this example, we don't care about the return.
+In this example, we don't care about the return value.

 .. code-block:: python